wahrwolf/ba-thesis/chapters/600-discussion.md

 The difference between improvement in the BLEU(indicating precision) and METEOR score, indicates that the prefix constraints helped more with the structural features than the content features.

-The ROUGE-L indicates that the addition of prefix constraints decrease the domain specialization in all domains, but its affects on the mixed dataset are rather small.
+The ROUGE-L indicates that the addition of prefix constraints decrease the domain specialization in all domains, but its effects on the mixed dataset are rather small.
 Since the ECB and Europarl corpus are similar, the generalization does not impact the performance as much as on the EMEA test set.

-Overall, the generalizability seems to improve at the expense of specialised knowledge.
+Overall, the generalizability seems to improve at the expense of specialized knowledge.
 The translation precision improves more than the comprehensibility.

-### language comaparison
+### language comparison
 The comparison of the score change between the language pairs in figure \ref{} show two major differences.
 In the German-English pair, the performance of in the Europarl test set improved, while the performance in Czech-English decreased.
 This indicates that addition of prefix constraints actually helped the model in German-English to differentiate one more domain and build up special knowledge.